Opinion: Punjabi music bridges cultural gaps, resonates across generations

 Music has carried me through many different phases of life – my emo Lil Peep phase, country Morgan Wallen era, ‘90s music with my parents, rap for the gym, Phoebe Bridgers for crying and house music for going out.
 I’m constantly listening to something.

 Sound allows me to articulate my moods and feelings in a way nothing else can replicate.
-As I venture into adulthood and continue to assimilate more to my environment, music is a means for me to connect to Punjabi culture.
+As I venture into adulthood and continue to assimilate more to my environment, music has become a means for me to connect to Punjabi culture.

 Recently, Punjabi music has made its way to mainstream media, and it’s hard not to love it.
 Music I used to eagerly wait to end when my mum took over the aux in the car has now earned its very own playlist on my Spotify.

-Besides this remarkable honor of being featured on my profile, Punjabi artists have also played at Coachella in April of this year, sang Punjabi songs with Ed Sheeran and collaborated with other big names across the globe to produce new music like Tory Lanez, Yo-Yo Honey Singh, Sia and Stormzy, with new works in progress with A Boogie wit da Hoodie and Saweetie.
+Besides this remarkable honor of being featured on my profile, Punjabi artists have also played at Coachella in April of this year, sang songs with Ed Sheeran and collaborated with other big names across the globe such as Tory Lanez, Yo-Yo Honey Singh, Sia and Stormzy, with new works in progress with A Boogie wit da Hoodie and Saweetie.

-I went from visiting cousins who make fun of how I’ve never heard any of the Punjabi songs they play but how I know every Central Cee song lyric-by-lyric.
-I have felt this way when attending cultural clubs with “guess the song” games where I haven’t even heard a single one or from younger relatives being able to speak more Punjabi than me when we have a 15-year age gap.
+My cousins used to make fun of how I’ve never heard any of the Punjabi songs they play but how I know every Central Cee song lyric-by-lyric.
+I have felt this way from attending cultural clubs with “guess the song” games where I haven’t heard a single one and from younger relatives being able to speak more Punjabi than me when we have a 15-year age gap.

-Punjabi music often features upbeat rhythms, many types of drums including the dhol drum and string instruments like the tumbi paired with fast tempos.
+Punjabi music often features upbeat rhythms, many types of drums including the dhol drum and string instruments such as the tumbi paired with fast tempos.
 From weddings to birthday parties, Punjabi music is destined to bring everybody on the dance floor – whether voluntarily or not.

 A recent TikTok trend, for example, mashes the songs “Whatever She Wants” by Bryson Tiller and “Armed” by Sukha.
 The trend garnered thousands of videos of people of every race and ethnicity bhangra dancing to this fusion.